Frequently Asked Questions (FAQ)

 How do I change the scope of my M-1003 certification?

 There are several situations that constitute a change in scope of certification.
-Some examples are changing company name, relocating to a new address, and adding or removing activity codes.
+Some examples are changing company name and adding or removing activity codes.
 No matter which situation your facility is in, if the scope of certification changes, you must provide notification on company letterhead to QA@aar.com no less than 60 days prior to the next audit to ensure that the request is processed.
 The notification should include facility QA Code, facility address, and a statement on how the scope of certification is changing.
 For example, if you wish to add activity codes, the statement would be similar to: “Company XYZ with QA Code ABCD is currently certified to activity codes A20, B25, and B26.
 We would like to add activity codes B33-1 and B33-9 during the course of our next audit.”

 Please be advised that changes to the scope of M-1003 certification may necessitate a full, 24-element recertification audit.
 For example, a facility that adds activity codes which require technical approval will likely require a recertification audit.